-In 2009, we discontinue collection at the Long Road site due to lack in participation.
-In order to fill the need of paper and cardboard collection at the Kroger site, the mobile recycling trailer now collects sorted materials at the Kroger location on the 1st and 3rd Saturday of the month.
+In 2009, we discontinued collection at the Long Road site due to lack of participation.
+In order to fill the need of paper and cardboard collection at the Kroger site, the mobile recycling trailer collected sorted materials at the Kroger location on the 1st and 3rd Saturday of the month.

-In 2010, Harrison Township became a permanent site, with roll-off containers for comingled recycling, a container for cardboard collection, and Abitibi bins for paper collection.
+In 2010, Harrison Township became a permanent site, with roll-off containers for commingled recycling, a container for cardboard collection, and Abitibi bins for paper collection.
 In 2011, the mobile trailer provided service at the Kroger Store the 1st & 3rd Saturday of each month and travels to the Hope Utility Garage on the 2nd & 4th Saturday of each month.
-In 2015, Volumes collected at satellite locations are down.
-We can speculate this decrease because of the curbside program in the city of Columbus and the removal of Kroger's roll-off bin.
-The 2015's Satellite locations brought in 234,018 pounds of materials.